 Contractual language can often be full of legal verbiage that you might find confusing.
 If you have any questions regarding any agreement.
 You should contact an attorney to protect yourself before entering into a contract.

 If you feel that you are owed damages as a result of a contract breach or if you are being accused of breaching a contract the corporate lawyers at Hoover Kacyon can provide you an initial consultation to evaluate your case.
-Contact our office at 330-922-4491 or through our contact page to schedule a free, initial consultation.
+Contact our office at 330-922-4491 or through our contact page to schedule an initial consultation.